circleci/circleci-docs/jekyll/_cci2/insights-partnerships.md

 2. Select the version of the service you're using and click Add to Library.
 Version selection is applicable only to a few apps currently.
 For more information, see the [Install the Apps from the Library](https://help.sumologic.com/05Search/Library/Apps-in-Sumo-Logic/Install-Apps-from-the-Library).
 3. To install the app, complete the following fields.
   - App Name.
 You can retain the existing name, or enter a name of your choice for the app.
   - Data Source.
-Select either of these options for the data source.
+Select either of these options for the data source:
     - Choose **Source Category**, and select a source category from the list.
     - Choose **Enter a Custom Data Filter**, and enter a custom source category beginning with an underscore.
 Example: (_sourceCategory=MyCategory).
   3. Advanced.
 Select the Location in Library (the default is the Personal folder in the library), or click New Folder to add a new folder.